-Our management, with the participation of our Principal Executive Officer and Principal Financial Officer, conducted an evaluation of the effectiveness of the design and operation of our internal control over financial reporting as of December 31, 2019 based on criteria established in the 2013 Internal Control-Integrated Framework issued by COSO.
+Our management, with the participation of our Principal Executive Officer and Principal Financial Officer, conducted an evaluation of the effectiveness of the design and operation of our internal control over financial reporting as of December 31, 2019 based on criteria established in the 2013 Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission ("COSO").
 Based on the evaluation under these criteria, management determined, based upon the existence of the material weaknesses identified and previously reported in our Form 10-K and described below, that we did not maintain effective internal control over financial reporting as of December 31, 2019.
-Due to the existence of the material weaknesses described below, our internal control over financial reporting remained ineffective as of March 31, 2020.
+Due to the existence of the material weaknesses described below, our internal control over financial reporting remained ineffective as of June 30, 2020.